 How to copy HID cards and get them on your phone

-I’ve read a few questions on quora which asked “How can a mobile’s NFC be used as an HID proximity card (used at the doors of corporate office)?“, “Is the iPhone 6’s NFC transmitter capable of being used as a contactless card reader?” and so on.
+People were curious about copying access credentials for a while.
+They’ve been asking questions like: “How can a mobile’s NFC be used as an HID proximity card (used at the doors of a corporate office)?“ and “Is the iPhone 6’s NFC transmitter capable of being used as a contactless card reader?”.

-In the following segment, we’ll focus on your typical HID card which works off of 13.56 MHz and is a bit more advanced to copy:
+In the following segment, we’ll focus on your typical HID card, which works off 13.56 MHz and can be harder to copy.

 Why are these cards more difficult to copy?

-Since the frequency is significantly higher compared to the 125 KHz version, the amount of bits that can be sent per second is significantly higher.
-That means the data on the chip to be encrypted thus making them more secure.
-Now that there is encryption available for these cards the way they communicate with a reader device is they send out a signal and the reader reads it.
-Unlike before however they no longer just advertise all of their data; instead they only advertise data that is public, like its id and name.
+Since the frequency is significantly higher, compared to the 125 KHz version, the amount of bits that can be sent per second is significantly higher.
+That means the data on the chip to be encrypted will be greater, rendering it more secure.
+Encrypted cards send out a signal that the reader reads to communicate with it.
+Unlike before, it no longer advertises all of its data.
+Instead, it only broadcasts data that is public—like its ID and name.

-To access sensitive information you have to provide that sector of memory with the right key, else it will show up as blank.
-Even though these cards are a lot more secure once you know the encryption algorithm you can decrypt those keys and have access to the sensitive information.
-With that they can also clone these cards relatively easy.
+To access sensitive information, you have to provide that sector of memory with the right key—otherwise, it will show up blank.
+Even though these cards are a lot more secure, once you know the encryption algorithm, you can decrypt them and access sensitive information.
+With that, people could also clone these cards relatively easily.

-(if you don’t want to order stuff on ebay, jump over this part below and learn how to copy the card using a smartphone and an App!)
+—(If you don’t want to order equipment, skip over this part and learn how to duplicate the card using a smartphone and an app)—

-- Prepare to copy your HID cards—the tools you need: To get started we will first need a couple of cheap components which we can grab from our favorite security store Ebay—it’s sold under “NFC reader”.
-You can also check the NFC reader on our second favorite store Alibaba if you need higher volumes.
-In this case I got my NFC reader/writer tool on NewEgg which lists it as “NFC ACR122U RFID” reader/Writer tool.
-This tool runs on Windows/Mac, and most Linux distributions.
+- Prepare to copy your HID cards—the tools you need.
+To get started, we need a few cheap components from Ebay—it’s sold under “NFC reader.”
+I got my NFC reader/writer on NewEgg, which lists it as a “NFC ACR122U RFID” reader/writer tool.
+It runs on Windows, Mac, and most Linux systems.

-- Once you have the copy tool, you need a Windows based computer, install its drivers and start using it.
-You’ll also need a computer to run the software and following the following guide you can clone Mifare classic 1k Cards.
-Here’s the BlackHat Guide
+- Once you have the copy tool, you need a Windows-based computer.
+Install its drivers and start using it.
+You’ll also need a computer to run the software, and following this guide, you can hack Mifare Classic 1K Cards.
+Here’s the BlackHat Guide.

 Hold on!
-I hope you didn’t order the NFC reader as of yet, because if you have an Android, you can also do it with your phone!
+I hope you didn’t order the NFC reader yet.
+Chances are, you can also do it with your phone.

 Cloning Mifare NFC cards with a mobile phone

-Although the BlackHat guide works really well it can be a bit frustrating to use since you have to get some components together and hack way at a guide for an hour or two to see some results.
+Although the BlackHat guide worked well, it can be a bit frustrating to use since you have to get some components together and hack away at a guide for an hour or two to see some results.

-The app comes with the default keys set by the manufacturer of the NFC cards, you would not believe how many people never bother to change this.
-Tim Theeuwes has a great guide on how to get clone NFC cards using your NFC enabled smartphone.
-The following images are from his guide which can be found here.
+The app comes with the default keys set by the manufacturer of NFC cards.
+You would not believe how many people never bother to change this.
+Tim Theeuwes has a great guide on how to clone NFC cards using your NFC-enabled smartphone.
+The following images are from his guide.

-Once we have read the key or fob we want we can store all of the information onto a file, we can then use this information and write it back to an empty card essentially cloning the original or fob.
-Figure 5 below shows the “Write Sector” portion of the app, in which you can write individual sectors or write all of them.
-The important sector to keep in mind is sector 0 as it is what contains the UID and manufacturers data, basically if you copy sector 0 to another fob then you’ve made a copy.
+Once we have read the key or fob we want, we can store all of the information in a file.
+We can then use this information and write it back onto an empty card, essentially cloning the original card or fob.
+You can write individual sectors or all of them in the “Write Sector” portion of the app.
+The important sector to keep in mind is sector 0, as it contains the UID and manufacturer’s data.
+Basically, if you copy sector 0 to another fob, then you’ve made a copy.

-The Kisi Reader Pro uses the Mifare Desfire EV1 2k NFC cards, these are some of the most secure NFC cards out today.
-They provide an added level of security to the already existing Mifare Desfire NFC cards, making them incredibly secure.
+The Kisi Reader Pro used the Mifare Desfire EV1 2K NFC cards.
+These have been some of the most secure NFC cards.
+They provide an added level of security to the already existing Mifare Desfire NFC cards.

-If you want to know how we at Kisi use mobile credential and 128bit AES encrypted NFC cards, check out this video or get in touch with us via getkisi.com.
-If you are more generally interested in how access systems work – check out our guide.
+Curious if you should use mobile credentials and 128-bit AES-encrypted NFC cards?
+Check this overview of our mobile access control system or get in touch with us.
+If you are more interested in how access systems work, download our free PDF guide.